Credit Interest on Appeals

 Example 1 - Letter of credit posted

-If the appeal above proceeded to WSIAT, and WSIAT ruled in the employer's favour, the credit interest calculation would extend to the date the WSIAT's decision is processed.
+If the appeal proceeded to WSIAT, and WSIAT ruled in the employer's favour, the credit interest calculation would extend to the date the WSIAT's decision is processed.

 Example 2 - Premium payment in full